LeaKaftan/leakaftan/content/research/index.md

 "The Democracy I Like?", together with Theresa Gessler, _Government \& Opposition_

-"Party Competition over Democracy", forthcoming with _Politics and Governance_
+"Party Competition over Democracy", _Politics and Governance_

 ### Current working papers